esmero/archipelago-documentation/docs/experimental_tools.md

 ### 1. Experimental Image ML comparison (integrated)

-As a logged in user, you can find this tool:
+As a logged in user, you can find the 'Image KNN Similarity Search' tool:

-- Through the `Tools` menu > `Text Similarity Search`
+- Through the `Tools` menu > `ML Image Similarity Search`
-- Directly at `/search/ .. `
+- Directly at `/search_ml_images`

 Uses these pre-trained models: